 The mission of Missouri Schoolwide Positive Behavior Support (MO SW-PBS) is to assist schools and districts in establishing and maintaining school environments where the social culture and behavioral supports needed to be an effective learning environment is in place for all students.

-The Missouri SW-PBS 2013 Annual Report was drafted utilizing the PBIS National Center Evaluation Blueprint as an organizing structure.
+The MO SW-PBS 2013 Annual Report was drafted utilizing the PBIS National Center Evaluation Blueprint as an organizing structure.
 The report documents the work of the MO SW-PBS statewide team during the 2012-2013 school year across all regions of the state, in over 200 districts, with over 750 schools implementing and impacting over 295,000 students.

 The new Fall 2013 SWPBS Guidance Newsletter is now out.
 Information and resources developed with Guidance Counselors in Missouri’s SW-PBS buildings in mind!